tschinz/swift_cheat_sheet/source/02_variables.md

 ```

 ### Dictionary
-`Dictionaries` are list of values searchable with a key
+`Dictionaries` are list of values search-able with a key
 ```swift
 var dict = Dicrionary<String, Int>()
 // ==